Brand Story

 2025/06/19 16:08

-Traveling back nearly 300 years to the early Edo period, tea became an intimate part of life for the people of Takaoka.
+Journey back nearly three centuries to the early Edo period, when the delicate ritual of tea wove itself into the daily life of Takaoka's people.
 This tradition began around the time when Maeda Toshinaga, the second lord of the Kaga Domain, constructed Takaoka Castle.
 Amid the bustle of daily life, the quiet act of preparing tea and savoring its aroma offered a moment of serenity.

 The refined tea culture, passed down through generations since the Edo era, flourished alongside the exquisite craftsmanship of Takaoka lacquerware, adorned with intricate carvings, inlays, and mother-of-pearl designs.
 Over time, Takaoka grew into a city renowned for its rich tradition of artistry and craftsmanship, a legacy that continues to shape its identity today.